PhilHippo/Ai-lab-object-detection/README.md

 In order to get the IP address we open the **Serial Monitor** and set it to a baud rate of 115,200 bps.
 By pressing the Reset switch located on the Camera module we will be able to see the IP Address of the camera in the form of a URL; this means that the board has connected to the network.

-Then we copy this address on the web browser where we will be able to see the webpage of the camera; through this webpage we can change the settings of the ESP32.
+Then we copy this address on the web browser where we will be able to see the webpage of the camera; through this webpage, we can change the settings of the ESP32.

 In order to start the live streaming you have to click on the **Start Stream** button.

-For our project in order to perform object detection, we have to catch the ESP32-CAM live frame of the streaming by using open-cv funciton: **Cv2.videocapture**.
+For our project in order to perform object detection, we have to catch the ESP32-CAM live frame of the streaming by using open-cv function: **Cv2.videocapture**.